 The Hammock Gear Dyneema Fiber Hex Tarp is a great upgrade to an existing hammock backpacking kit and a good way to slash a lot of gear weight at the same time.
 The tarp’s construction is top-notch although I’d double-check that you’ve ordered the right ridgeline hardware that you want when placing an order, just to be on the safe side, since this is such a significant purchase.
 While this doorless hex tarp offers less weather, wind, and privacy protection than a tarp with doors, it is ideal for warm weather use when ventilation is a priority.
 Once outfitted with cordage, it is easy to set up and folds up surprisingly small (you fold Dyneema DCF not roll it), making it much more compact than the silnylon or silpoly tarp that it’ll probably replace.
 Highly recommended!

-Disclosure: Hammock Gear provided the author with a sample tarp for this review.Editor's note: Help support this site by making your next gear purchase through one of the links above.
+Disclosure: Hammock Gear provided the author with a sample tarp for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
 Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Most Popular Searches